ska-telescope/ska-sdp-batch-preprocess/docs/src/index.rst

 SKA Batch Preprocessing Pipeline
 ============================================================
-Pre-processing involves steps that must be done on all data before they can be used for calibration and imaging.
+Pre-processing involves steps that generally must be done on all data before imaging/calibration.
-It includes RFI Flagging, RFI Masking, Averaging (Time and Frequency) and demixing.
-RFI mitigation is needed to remove the frequency channels that have been corrupted by sources that cause interference during the observation, it is implemented by masking and flagging known and unknown sources of RFI using the FluctuFlagger and the RFI-Masking processing function implemented in ska-sdp-func and in ska-sdp-func-python.
+It includes RFI Flagging, RFI Masking, Averaging (time/frequency) and demixing.
+RFI mitigation is needed to remove the frequency channels that have been corrupted by sources causing interference during the observation; it is implemented through masking and flagging known and unknown sources of RFI using the FluctuFlagger and the RFI-Masking processing function (from `ska-sdp-func` and `ska-sdp-func-python`).
-Averaging on time and frequency is usually to reduce the data size for computational reasons but it is also used for reducing noise within the data, it is similarly implemented in the ska-sdp-func-python repo.
+Averaging on time and frequency is usually intended to overcome computational bottlenecks via reducing data sizes, but it is also used in reducing noise within the data.
+Averaging is made available through `ska-sdp-func-python`.

-The documentation describes how the Batch Preprocessing Pipeline works and how it's implemented using the functions from ska-sdp-func and ska-sdp-func-python.
+The documentation describes how the Batch Preprocessing Pipeline works, how to use it and how to distribute the operations on multiple nodes.

 - See the :ref: 'installation' page for installation instructions.
+- See the :ref: 'pipeline' page to see how everything connects and the overall workflow.
 - See the :ref: 'measurement_set' page to understand how measurment sets are handled by the pipeline.
 - See the :ref: 'processing_funcs' page for more information on the processing functions available.
-- See the :ref: 'pipeline' page to see how everything connects and the overall workflow.
 - See the :ref: 'csd3_workflow' page to see an example of how to run the pipeline on CSD3.

 .. toctree::